codeonix/node-deploy-cicd-aws/README.md

 yarn
 ```

-## Build your SvelteKit app using npm run build.
+## Build your  app using npm run build.

 ```
 yarn build